2023 Hyundai Elantra Recalls & Known Issues

 Campaign: 23V526000 | Reported: 2023-07-26

-Air Bags: Frontal
+Air bags: Frontal

 The emblem on the cover of the driver's front air bag may not have been welded properly, which can result in the emblem detaching upon deployment and striking a vehicle occupant.